-[109] The Appellant submits that the Board should increase his bull moose allocation for the 2012-2016 period to 39, and his 2013-2014 quota to 22.
+[104] The Appellant submits that the Board should increase his bull moose allocation for the 2012-2016 period to 85, and his 2013-2014 quota to 24.
 He submits that these numbers are warranted for the following reasons:

-- The Regional Manager did not base his decision on "scientifically defensible inventory data"; - The Appellant's territory is more similar to Region 7A, to the north of his territory; - The reduced numbers to residents and non-residents are not due to population decline; rather, the reduction is due to a "social experiment" - an attempt to "shift" First Nations' harvest towards a bull moose only harvest to reduce the killing of moose cows and calves: - Conservation of moose will not be impacted by an increase to his quota and multi-year allocation because - the population has not declined in his territory, as alleged, and the bull-to-cow ratio is good, - resident hunters are more likely to impact conservation efforts because of the number of L.E.H. authorizations that are issued, and - conservation is already taken into consideration before the AAH is set. - An increase to his quota and 2013-2016 allocation will not impact resident hunter priority; - The 2013-2016 allocation exceed the 30% hardship rule; - The increase is what he needs to achieve his share of the non-resident allocation; and - The current quota and 2013-2016 allocation are inconsistent with the Ministry's Commercial Hunting Interests policy and other Ministerial pronouncements.
+- The Regional Manager did not base his decision on "scientifically defensible inventory data"; - The Appellant's territory is more similar to Region 7A, to the north of his territory; - The reduced numbers to residents and non-residents are not due to population decline; rather, the reduction is due to a "social experiment" - an attempt to "shift" First Nations' harvest towards a bull moose only harvest to reduce the killing of moose cows and calves; - Conservation of moose will not be impacted by an increase to his quota and multi-year allocation because - the population has not declined in his territory, as alleged, and the bull-to-cow ratio is good, - resident hunters are more likely to impact conservation efforts because of the number of L.E.H. authorizations that are issued, and - conservation is already taken into consideration before the AAH is set. - An increase to his quota and 2013-2016 allocation will not impact resident hunter priority; - The 2013-2016 allocation exceed the 30% hardship rule;

+- The increase is what he needs to achieve his share of the non-resident allocation; and - The current quota and 2013-2016 allocation are inconsistent with the Ministry's Commercial Hunting Interests policy and other Ministerial pronouncements.

-[110] For all of the above reasons, the Appellant submits that the reduction in his quota and multi-year allocation constitutes an unreasonable and improper exercise of discretion.
+[105] For all of the above reasons, the Appellant submits that the reduction in his quota and multi-year allocation constitutes an unreasonable and improper exercise of discretion.

-[111] The Panel has consolidated these arguments and addressed them under the headings (a) to (e), below.
+[106] The Panel has consolidated these arguments and addressed them under the headings (a) to (e), below.

-a) The accuracy and relevance of the population estimates to his territory i) Inaccurate population estimates resident and non-resident hunting, depends upon having access to accurate data.
+a) The accuracy and relevance of the population estimates to his territory i) Inaccurate population estimates

+[107] The Appellant argues that determining an appropriate harvest, and dividing up the animals to meet the four priorities of conservation, First Nations' needs and resident and non-resident hunting, depends upon having access to accurate data.
 To have accurate data, one first needs a scientifically defensible "inventory" of a species.

-[112] The Appellant argues that determining an appropriate harvest, and dividing up the animals to meet the four priorities of conservation, First Nations' needs and

-[113] The Appellant submits that regional managers and field workers within the Ministry do not currently have the resources required to accurately inventory species.
+[108] The Appellant submits that regional managers and field workers within the Ministry do not currently have the resources required to accurately inventory species.
 Regional managers and Ministry staff often rely upon "soft" and outdated information when they set the conservation numbers and the AAH.
 He submits that this information comes from infrequent helicopter inventories, or anecdotal information from Ministry employees who are infrequently in the field.

-[114] In contrast, the Appellant states in his affidavit that he has been a moose-hunting guide for over 35 years and spends, on average, 300 days per year either hunting, or in the moose habitat, within his guide outfitter territory.
-Based upon his observations over the years, the Appellant states that the moose in his territory have changed their behavior and have adapted to the more open spaces and sightlines that were created by the mountain pine beetle infestation and the associated logging.
-He has observed that, since the mountain pine beetle swept through the region, the moose have changed their feeding and resting times.
+[109] In contrast, the Appellant agrees with, and relies upon, the observations of Mr. Fraser, as set out in Mr. Fraser's July 15, 2013 affidavit.
+Mr. Fraser has over 35 years of experience as a guide in the area and his territory is also within MU 5-13.
+Mr. Fraser observed that moose in the area have adapted to the more open spaces and sightlines created by the mountain pine beetle infestation and the associated logging.
+Mr. Fraser also observed that, since the mountain pine beetle swept through the region, the moose have changed their feeding and resting times.
 They generally remain hidden in tall second growth forest more often than they did prior to the mountain pine beetle infestation.
-In his view, this behavior makes them more difficult to see and, therefore, more difficult to inventory.
+In his view, and the Appellant agrees, this behavior makes them more difficult to see and, therefore, more difficult to inventory.